dsuyu1/workflows-and-agents-with-langgraph/README.md

 # Workflows and AI Agents with LangGraph
 In this project, I build an agentic workflow with Ollama and LangGraph.
-I will use [this](https://youtu.be/mRx12jkugTE?si=48OSoke3ebptm8gn) tutorial from Venelin Valkov to get started.
-After the system is complete, I will add my own additions to make the system unique.
+I will use [this](https://youtu.be/mRx12jkugTE?si=48OSoke3ebptm8gn) tutorial from Venelin Valkov as a guide.
+However, my implementation is unique and is working as of today's date (11/1/2025).

 Feel free to skip forward to the end to see my final product!